30-30 vs 45-70 Which Lever Action Is Best For You?

 Indeed, it’s possible that American hunters have taken more deer with Model 1894 rifles chambered in .30-30 Winchester than any other rifle/cartridge combination.

-Additionally, the fact that competitors like Remington have specifically marketed their cartridges as better alternatives to the .30-30 (like Remington did with the .35 Remington), and that the .30-30 case has spawned so many wildcat and factory derivative cartridges (like the .219 Zipper and the 7-30 Waters), are both testaments to the popularity and longevity of the cartridge.
+Additionally, the fact that competitors like Remington have specifically marketed their cartridges as better alternatives to the .30-30 (like Remington did with the .35 Remington), and that the .30-30 case has spawned so many wildcat and factory derivative cartridges (like the .219 Zipper, 25-35 Winchester, 7-30 Waters, and 360 Buckhammer), are both testaments to the popularity and longevity of the cartridge.

 If you’re interested in learning more about the .30-30 Winchester cartridge in detail, read the article below.